iFailatGitHub/Cytus-2-iM-OS-Archive/os_logs/Rin_OS.md

 **Takano**<br>
 ...
 Shhh!<br>
 Don't chase him!
 It's too dangerous in there!
-We've got to go!<br>
+We've got to go!

 **Rin**<br>
 No...
 NOO!